albertzak/open/readme.md

 need: write report for proficiency exam: it's mostly state of the art

-ii
+write a tiny "research challenge paper" and submit it to student track / doctoral symposium (early stage ok)

-> "research challenge paper" / student track / doctoral symposium / identifieren problem aufgrund von breiter recherche / phd stud paper / in early stages
+use case: not the artefact but the process of programming is very important. show: how does it look usually? how does it look with this system?

-> use case ist nicht artefakt, sondern prozess des proggens ist sehr wichtig. zeigen wie schaut das nrmalerweise aus, wie mit meinem system. industrial control + security. wartbarkeit/visibility von iot ist baaaaad
+industrial control + security. maintainability/visibility of iot is baaaaad

 > konkretisierennnnnnnnnnnnn, iterate challenge+lösungsansatz
 > ende aug / anfang sept: 1 praktisch + 2 tiefe (+ 3 text iwann)